F-Zero GX: Gameplay

 F-Zero GX is the first F-Zero game to feature a story mode.
-Its story has the player assume the role of F-Zero pilot Captain Falcon in nine chapters of various racing scenarios; such as Falcon's training regiment, a race against a rival through a canyon with falling boulders, attack and eliminate a rival's gang, and escape from a collapsing building through closing blast doors.
+Players control the pilot Captain Falcon in nine chapters of various racing scenarios, including Falcon's training regiment, a race against a rival through a canyon with falling boulders, a battle against a rival gang, and an escape from a collapsing building through closing blast doors.
 Each chapter can be completed on a normal, hard, and very hard difficulty setting.
-Toshihiro Nagoshi, one of the co-producers, stated that this mode was included because the development team felt that the F-Zero universe was unique and they wanted to explain some of the characters' motivations and flesh out the game world.
+Toshihiro Nagoshi, one of the co-producers, said the development team wanted to explain the characters' motivations and flesh out the game world.

-Arcade counterpart
+Arcade version

-F-Zero AX is a futuristic racing arcade game developed by Amusement Vision and published by Sega for the Triforce arcade system board.
-It is the second game by Sega to use Triforce, which was conceived from a business alliance between them, Nintendo and Namco.
-This hardware allows for connectivity between the GameCube and arcade games.
-F-Zero AXs arcade cabinet is available for purchase in standard and deluxe versions.
+Amusement Vision developed an arcade version, F-Zero AX.
+It was the second Sega game to use the Triforce arcade system board, which was conceived from a business alliance between Sega, Nintendo and Namco.
+The hardware allows for connectivity between the GameCube and arcade games.

+F-Zero AXs arcade cabinet was manufactured in standard and deluxe versions.
 The standard version is a regular sit-down model, while the deluxe version is shaped like Captain Falcon's vehicle and has a tilting seat simulating the craft's cockpit.
 IGN demoed the Cycraft version dubbed "F-Zero Monster Ride" at the 2003 JAMMA arcade show.
 The Cycraft machine, co-developed between Sega and Simuline, is a cabin suspended in midair controlled by three servomotors for an in-depth motion-based simulation.

-The game features 14 playable vehicles with their pilots, consisting of ten newcomers and the four returning characters from the original F-Zero, as well as six race tracks.
+AX features 14 playable vehicles with their pilots, consisting of ten newcomers and the four returning characters from the original F-Zero, as well as six race tracks.
 Each track must be completed before time runs out.
 Time extensions are awarded for reaching multiple checkpoints on a course however, the player will receive time penalties for falling off-course or depleting their energy meter.
 Two gameplay modes are available: Race mode, in which the player races against twenty-nine opponents; and Time Attack mode, in which the player attempts to complete a track in the fastest time possible.
 Connecting multiple cabinets opens up "Versus Play" in the race mode, thus enabling up to four players to compete simultaneously.